Detroit Justice Center logo

 Employers are increasingly using artificial intelligence (AI) technologies to make hiring decisions.
 These data driven tools, also referred to as predictive/algorithmic hiring or machine learning (ML), are used across the hiring pipeline to filter resumes, categorize applicants according to personality traits, and evaluate video interview performance.

 Since these software tools are trained on historical data, they will likely reflect the industry’s systemic biases, and there is a huge risk that employers will perpetuate discrimination against People with Disabilities by using these new technologies.
-STPP researchers wrote a memo, Artificial Intelligence Hiring Technology and Disability Discrimination, for policy makers and the disabled community to help navigate this new hiring environment.
+STPP researchers wrote a memo, Artificial Intelligence Hiring Technology and Disability Discrimination, for policy makers and a community fact sheet for the disabled community to help navigate this new hiring environment.
 Read more about this partnership project here.

 Duncan Greeley